ake-forks/temp/README.md

 - Once we're happy with `staging` a PR will be created to merge `staging` into `production`
   - Maybe named something like "Release 1.0"
 - If there's a production issue, branches or commits can be merged into `production` but should be quickly merged into `staging`

+## Data design guidelines

+Record data in a very concrete way, in a way that it reflects facts that have happened, not the way data will be used.
+Leave interpretation, generalizations or abstractions up to applications.
+This should help preserve flexibility when making use of the data, and prevent data modifications when introducing changing or extending applications.

+In general, split nested data to separate referenced entities.
+This should allow for using `xtdb.api/match` for implementing transactions around that data as a unit.
+It should also allow for easier access and modification of that data.

+Separate PII or any other data that needs to be evicted in their own documents.

+For easier interop, use keywords that have a bijection to/from JavaScript CamelCase properties.
+For instance, use only the kebab-case `-` separator, not any `_` separators.
+Do not use `?` or other characters that are special in JavaScript.